cypress-io/cypress-docker-images/CONTRIBUTING.md

 **Important:** use `https:` to download browsers

+### Add new browser image

+To create a new image with the specific browser versions needed to run your cypress tests.

+1. run `npm run add:browser <base image tag> --chrome=<chrome version> --firefox=<firefox version> --edge=<edge version>`.
+For example `npm run add:browser 16.5.0 --chrome=94.0.4606.71 --firefox=93.0`.

+This will create new folder `browser/node<node version>-chrome<chrome version>-ff<firefox version>-edge<edge version>` See [generate-browser-image.js](scripts/generate-browser-image.js) file for details.

+2. add new line to [included/README.md](included/README.md) file with the new image information
+3. add new folder to Git
+4. open a pull request.

 ### Add new included image

 To create a new image with Cypress pre-installed globally